ktangsali/physicsnemo-sym/docs/user_guide/foundational/linear_elasticity.rst

    :language: python
    :lines: 175-202

-:numref:`fig-plane_displacement-results` shows the Modulus Sym results for this plane displacement example.
-The results are in good agreement with the FEM results reported in [#rao2020physics]_, verifying the accuracy of the Modulus Sym results in the variational form.
+:numref:`fig-plane_displacement-results` shows the PhysicsNeMo Sym results for this plane displacement example.
+The results are in good agreement with the FEM results reported in [#rao2020physics]_, verifying the accuracy of the PhysicsNeMo Sym results in the variational form.

 .. _fig-plane_displacement-results: